How To Choose Kids Snowshoes?

-I had one of those aha moments this past weekend.
+I had one of those "aha" moments this past weekend.
 We had loaned some of our snowshoes to a friend that was going away on a family snowshoe trip to the mountains.
-Nothing to worry about, we have some other snowshoes from another company that we used before our whole family started using the MSR brand of snowshoes.
-Hey they were just collecting dust and we really liked them before, right?
-They had a cute little bear on them, the bindings were a ratchet style, they would be fine?
+Nothing to worry about, we have some other snowshoes from another company that we had used before our whole family started using the MSR brand of snowshoes.
+They were just collecting dust, and we really liked them before, right?
+They had a cute little bear on them, the bindings were a ratchet-style, they would be fine?

 The bear snowshoes have an active binding on them.
 An active binding springs the snowshoe back to the bottom of the boot.
-This spring back motion helps, a little, for stepping over things, such as logs on the trail and for backing up.
-Since the joy of snowshoeing is going forward into the nice deep snow, the problem with this type of snowshoe is, as the tail springs back up, it flips snow all over your back and with the tail coming up the front of the snowshoe is angled back down flat.
+This spring back motion does help, a little, for stepping over things, such as logs on the trail and for backing up.
+The problem with this type of snowshoe is, as the tail springs back up, it flips snow all over your back, and with the tail coming up, the front of the snowshoe is angled back down flat.
 So what is the big deal with that you ask?
 When the front of the snowshoe flattens out as you are taking your next step forward, the front of the snowshoe becomes a big scoop digging into the snow, making it harder to step and also causing a stumble as it digs into the snow.

 The one other feature that makes the MSR Snowshoes stand out above other brands is the traction bars.
 In an ideal world, we would always be snowshoeing through perfect powder, but the reality is, it sometimes is icy!
 Most other snowshoes use a tube frame around the edge of their snowshoes.
 The tube provides no traction.
 Your traction is from the crampon built on too the bottom of your binding.
 If you are traversing an icy sidehill, or do not have proper weight over your crampon, you lose traction!
 MSR integrates a traction bar or adds traction to the external frame which improves your grip immensely.
 Tube type snowshoes can cause kids to slip on an icy section, raising the frustration ratio and has the potential for injury!